-We’re excited to kick off 2022 with a popular topic that’s on many minds: New Year’s resolutions.
+We’re excited to kick off this year with a popular topic that’s on many minds: New Year’s resolutions.
 Although making these lists is usually a grown-up activity, we at B. believe that kids can also set little goals to strive for growth throughout the year.
 And to help you move from an adult to a kid-friendly mindset, here are some tips and tricks on how to make new year’s resolutions for kids!

 The first step is to help the little ones in your family come up with their own resolutions.
 Setting goals independently can give children a sense of autonomy and boost their confidence!
 Just remember that suggesting is key (instead of imposing!) – knowing that they’re the ones who set the goals is sure to motivate them even more!

 To set goals accordingly, we recommend choosing resolutions based on age.
 For preschoolers, resolutions such as putting toys away after play time, tasting new fruits, and being kind to pets are great ones to try out.
 For kiddos a little older, such goals as putting on sunscreen before heading outside, trying a new sport, and reading more can also work very well.

 In addition to choosing age-appropriate resolutions, it’s also key to make sure that they’re achievable.
 Reaching for the stars is wonderful, but it’s important for children to accomplish their goals and experience success!

 It’s also best not to go overboard on the number of resolutions, especially for the little ones.
 We recommend sticking to the 3-to-5 range and keeping it simple on the first round!

 Although kids and adults generally have different New Year’s resolutions, showing children how to set goals, work towards them, and achieve them can double as a fantastic example for kiddos to follow.
 Children learn a ton by watching their parents and family members, so it’s a great opportunity to inspire them as they set out on their own motivational adventure.